 A Cochrane review of nine randomized controlled trials (629 participants) found inconclusive evidence supporting the impact of nutritional interventions on the healing of diabetic foot ulcers compared to either no nutritional supplementation or different dosages of nutritional supplementation (Moore, 2020).

-In 2024, we added two systematic reviews to the policy.
-No other policy changes were warranted.
+In 2024, we updated the references.
+No policy changes were warranted.